albertrial/SemEval-2012-task-6/README.md

 ## Results
 The best result obtained is (pearson correlation between the gold-standard similarity values and the ones from our system): **82.46%**.
-This results overpasses the result obtained by the winner of the SemEval 2012 competition.
+This result overpasses the result obtained by the winner of the SemEval 2012 competition.